 How to Install Telnet via CMD or PowerShell in Windows 11

-Typically, users enable the Telnet client in Windows 11 or Windows 10 through the “Turn Windows features on or off” window, accessible via the Control Panel or Settings.
-This graphical interface allows users to easily enable or disable various Windows features, including the Telnet client, with just a few clicks.
+Usually, you turn on the Telnet client in Windows 11 or 10 through the “Turn Windows features on or off” window.
+This lets you easily switch on or off different Windows features, including Telnet, with a few clicks.

 Enable Telnet Windows features